Skip to content

 Terminal window

-sanctum cloud setup r2
+sanctum cloud setup --backend r2

 Terminal window